A woman shops for a vacuum cleaner.

 Bagged or Bagless

 This is one of the biggest debates when it comes to vacuum cleaners.
 Each option has its pros and cons that may dictate your personal choice.
-Bagged vacuums offer less mess and keep dust better contained, so these are usually a good choice for those more susceptible to allergens.
-Bagless vacuums are more convenient, but the dust can get back in the air when you empty the container.
-There is also the cost involved in purchasing replacement bags for one option versus the other.
+Bagged vacuums offer less mess and keep dust better contained, so these are usually an excellent choice for those more susceptible to allergens.
+Bagless vacuums are more convenient, but the dust can return to the air when you empty the container.
+There is also the cost involved in purchasing replacement bags for one option.

 Filtration